CAPABILITY · OPS & BACK-OFFICE

 Is monitoring competitor websites and profiles actually legal?

-Yes — with the right approach.
+Yes, with the right approach.
 Publicly accessible information is fair game: pages any visitor can reach without logging in, Google Business Profiles, public review platforms, publicly visible ads.
 That's what this system monitors.
-What it doesn't do: scrape behind login walls, access private data, violate platform terms of service, or attempt to access anything that isn't meant to be public.
+It does not scrape behind login walls, access private data, violate platform terms of service, or reach anything that isn't meant to be public.
 We review each source in the monitoring list before build to confirm it qualifies.
 Ad library access (Google Ads Transparency, Meta Ad Library) uses the official public tools those platforms provide for exactly this purpose.
-Think of it as systematic attention — you're allowed to read your competitor's menu board; this just reads it on a schedule.
+Think of it as systematic attention.
+You're allowed to read your competitor's menu board.
+This just reads it on a schedule.

-How accurate is the 'what changed' detection — will I get a lot of false positives?
+How accurate is the 'what changed' detection, and will I get a lot of false positives?

-Early versions of this kind of monitoring produced a lot of noise — every banner rotation, every cookie-consent tweak, every minor template update triggered an alert.
-The version we build uses structured content extraction rather than raw page comparison.
-Instead of comparing full HTML, the system extracts the fields that matter — pricing text, service names, promotional copy, CTA buttons, review counts — and compares those structured values across snapshots.
-That cuts false-positive rates substantially.
-There's still a tuning period in the first two to three weeks where we calibrate the significance threshold for your specific competitors; some sites update more frequently than others.
+Early versions of this kind of monitoring produced a lot of noise.
+Every banner rotation, every cookie-consent tweak, every minor template update triggered an alert.
+The version we build uses structured content extraction instead of raw page comparison.
+Rather than comparing full HTML, the system extracts the fields that matter (pricing text, service names, promotional copy, CTA buttons, review counts) and compares those structured values across snapshots.
+That cuts false positives substantially.
+There's still a tuning period in the first two to three weeks where we calibrate the significance threshold for your specific competitors, since some sites update more often than others.
 After that, most clients see two to five meaningful changes flagged per week rather than dozens of noise alerts.

 Which platforms and sources can the system actually monitor?

 Core sources covered in every build: competitor websites (homepage, services pages, pricing pages, promotional landing pages), Google Business Profiles (description changes, new services added, review count and rating shifts), and Google Ads copy via the Ads Transparency Center.
-Extended sources available depending on your market: Meta Ad Library for paid social creative, LinkedIn company pages and job postings, Yelp and Healthgrades profiles for service businesses, Avvo and Martindale for legal practices, Zocdoc profiles for healthcare.
+Extended sources depend on your market: Meta Ad Library for paid social creative, LinkedIn company pages and job postings, Yelp and Healthgrades profiles for service businesses, Avvo and Martindale for legal practices, Zocdoc profiles for healthcare.
 Review platform monitoring tracks volume and rating trend, not individual review content.
-Job postings are treated as a strategic signal — a competitor hiring three people in one function is often more informative than any messaging change.
+We treat job postings as a strategic signal, because a competitor hiring three people in one function is often more telling than any messaging change.

 How do I avoid getting overwhelmed by the data and actually act on it?

 The digest is built around decisions, not data dumps.
-Every change that surfaces gets a suggested action attached — not a generic recommendation, but a specific prompt tied to what changed.
-Competitor dropped their lead-gen offer price: consider whether your own offer positioning needs a response.
-Competitor added a new service page for a keyword you're ranking on: flag it for your SEO review.
-Competitor is running Google Ads copy that mirrors your headline: pull up your ad and see if differentiation is clear.
-The suggested actions are editable — during the first month we refine them based on which ones you actually act on and which ones don't apply to how you operate.
-The goal is that the digest takes fifteen minutes to read on Monday morning and generates one or two decisions, not an hour of analysis paralysis.
+Every change that surfaces gets a suggested action attached.
+Not a generic recommendation, but a specific prompt tied to what changed.
+A competitor dropped their lead-gen offer price, so consider whether your own offer positioning needs a response.
+A competitor added a service page for a keyword you're ranking on, so flag it for your SEO review.
+A competitor is running Google Ads copy that mirrors your headline, so pull up your ad and check whether your differentiation is clear.
+The suggested actions are editable.
+During the first month we refine them based on which ones you act on and which ones don't apply to how you operate.
+The aim is a fifteen-minute Monday read that generates a decision or two, not an hour of analysis paralysis.

 What happens when a competitor's site blocks scraping or changes its structure?

-Both happen, and the system is built to handle them without going silent.
-For sites that block standard requests, we route through a residential proxy layer (Browserless handles this) that mimics normal browser behavior — this works for the vast majority of business websites.
+Both happen, and the system handles them without going silent.
+For sites that block standard requests, we route through a residential proxy layer (Browserless handles this) that mimics normal browser behavior, which works for the vast majority of business websites.
 If a site actively blocks automated access entirely, we flag it and discuss either removing it from the monitored list or covering it through an alternative signal like Google Business Profile or ad library instead.
-When a site undergoes a major redesign and changes its page structure, the extraction layer needs to be remapped to the new structure — that's maintenance work covered under the retainer.
-We notify you when remapping happens so you understand there may be a gap in detection during the update window, typically one to three business days.
+When a site undergoes a major redesign and changes its page structure, the extraction layer gets remapped to the new structure, which is maintenance work covered through support.
+We notify you when remapping happens so you understand there may be a detection gap during the update window, typically one to three business days.